FloatingCorporation/maths/README.md

 ## Deployment

-Committed changes are monitored and deployed to Cloudflare Pages automatically.
-If you want to deploy manually, go for it, but we aren't going to support it.
+Committed changes are deployed to Cloudflare Pages.
+If you want to deploy manually to your own server, go for it, but we aren't going to support it.

+*Edit:* To avoid certain people from spam committing and filling up my quota of Cloudflare Pages builds, deployments are manually changed by Noreen.

 ## Warranty, Disclaimers, Liability and Support